SORT/MAP/FILTER OPTIMIZATION CASE STUDY

 User surveys & insights

-I got some interesting responses from our participants, and these insights helped me identify how much these functionalities are valued, why, how they are used and how often based on priority.
+I got some interesting responses from our participants, and these insights helped me identify how much these functionalities are valued, why and how often they're used based on priority.

 *Full survey synthesis linked here